Walmart's Black Friday 2018 sale is in full swing

 •See All

-Discuss: Black Friday 2018 Walmart deals: Half-price Roku Ultra, $99 Bose headphones, Google Home Hub, Xbox One X deals and more
+Discuss: Best Black Friday and early Cyber Monday deals at Walmart: $99 Google Home Hub, Xbox One X deals, Bose discounts and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Updated: Deals and availability confirmed on Saturday, Nov.
-24 at 10:25 a.m.
-PT.